Louis Antoine de Saint-Just: Last days

 The Revolutionary army was still in a defensive posture, and Saint-Just was sent back to Belgium to help prepare for the coming conflict.
 From April through June 1794, he again took supreme oversight of the Army of the North and contributed to the victory at Fleurus.
 This hotly contested battle on 26 June 1794 saw Saint-Just apply his most draconian measures, ordering all French soldiers who turned away from the enemy to be summarily shot.
 He felt vindicated when the victory sent the Austrians and their allies into a full retreat from all the Southern Netherlands.
 Fleurus marked the turning point in the War of the First Coalition: France remained on the offensive until its eventual victory in 1797.
 After his return from the battle, Saint-Just was treated as a hero and "cheered from all sides".

 After returning to Paris, Saint-Just discovered that Robespierre's political position had degraded significantly.
 As the Terror reached its apogee—the so-called "Great Terror"—the danger of a counter strike by his enemies became almost inevitable.
-Carnot described Saint-Just and Robespierre as "ridiculous dictators."
+Carnot described Saint-Just and Robespierre as "ridiculous dictators".
 Saint-Just, however, remained unshakable in his alliance with Robespierre.
-The French victory at Fleurus and others which followed, reduced the need for national security during the war, which originally had been predicated as a justification for the Terror.
-"The excuse for the Terror was at an end."
+The French victory at Fleurus and others which followed, reduced (in the eyes of some) the need for national security during the war, which originally had been predicated as a justification for the Terror.
+"The excuse for the Terror was at an end".
 Opponents of the Terror used Saint-Just's own words against him by demanding a full implementation of the constitution of 1793.

 With political combat reaching a fever pitch, the Committee introduced a bill to establish a newer version of the "Law of Suspects"—the Law of 22 Prairial.
 The law established a new category of "enemies of the people" in terms so vague that virtually anyone could be accused and convicted.
 Defendants were not permitted legal counsel, and the Revolutionary Tribunal was instructed to impose no sentence other than death.
 Robespierre swiftly shepherded the bill into law, and although Saint-Just was not directly involved in its composition, he was almost certainly supportive.
 Vastly expanding the Tribunal’s power, the new statutes catalyzed the Great Terror: in the first month they were in effect, the number of executions in Paris rose from an average of five daily to seventeen daily, soaring in the following month to twenty-six.